learn-co-curriculum/js-task-list/README.md

 In this lab, you'll be creating a simple JavaScript task list.
 You've been provided with the HTML skeleton, but will need to implement the JS code in the `js/tasklist.js` directory.

+You can see a working copy live at: [http://flatiron-school-curriculum.github.io/task-list/](http://flatiron-school-curriculum.github.io/task-list/)

 ### Bonus

 1. Add jQuery UI Sortable to the list so that tasks can be dragged and dropped to reorder.